RomeHein/ESPecial/README.md

     <img src="images/add-gpio-panel.png" width="400">
 </p>
 Choose the pin you want to control/listen from the list.
 This list will only display available pins, so you won't have doublons 👌.
-You can switch from INPUT modes, to OUTPUT and Analog.
-When analog mode is selected, you can then parameter frequency pulse, resolution and channel.
+You can switch from INPUT modes, to OUTPUT, LedControl, Analog and I2C.
+Depending on which mode you choose, parameters may appears.
+Like frequencies, resolutions, address etc.
+When selecting the I2C mode, you be able to scan and detect any slave device.
 The 'save state' checkbox will allow you to save a state in the flash memory of the controller, allowing you to get back your state even after a reboot.
+This is available for digital output and LedControl mode.
 Once you are done with the settings, press 'save' to add the new GPIO.
 A new line should appear:
 <p align="center">
     <img src="images/gpios-new-line.png" width="400">
 </p>
-You can now control the state of your pin by pressing the 'on/off' button if it's mode is set to OUTPU.
+You can now control the state of your pin by pressing the 'on/off' button if it's mode is set to OUTPUT.
 If its mode is set to INPUT, it will only display its value.
-On digital mode, you'll be able to set the pulse value.
+On LedControl mode, you'll be able to set/get the pulse value.
 <br>

 ### Automation!